IS303-Steffen/p03-hair-salon-business-app/README.md

 ```

 #### 4. Normalize the data
-In database terminology, "normalizing" means separating out data into seaparate tables (and sometimes separate columns).
+In database terminology, "normalizing" means separating out data into separate tables (and sometimes separate columns).
 Here, we need to have separate Customer, Stylist, and Appointment data, so we should first create 3 different dataframes.
 ```
 # 4. Normalize the data: Separate out the customer and stylist data to their own dataframes.
 # 4.1 Customer and stylist data is duplicated multiple times in the original Excel file.
 Having one row per customer and stylist is more efficient.